About the challenge exam

 - Describe how an assembly modeler captures design intent for an assemblage of part models

 - Use the solid modeling capabilities of a computer-aided design (CAD) package to generate a three-dimensional solid model

 - Generate the standard views of a solid model (top, front, side, and isometric) on a drawing template using the automated capabilities of a CAD package and obtain a scaled hardcopy

 - Add dimensions to the orthographic views of a solid model using the automated capabilities of a CAD package and obtain a scaled hard copy

 - Create assemblies of special purpose and standard part models using the automated capabilities of a CAD package and obtain a scaled hard copy

 - Apply reverse engineering to create a CAD database of a multipart, mass-produced consumer product.

 If you believe you have sufficient knowledge in CAD, graphics design, etc., please fill out the ME 105 Challenge Exam Application.
 Please see the top of the page for upcoming test administration dates and application deadlines.

-Upon receiving notification of your approval from the MBE Department, students must fill out a Credit for Prior Learning form and bring it to the MBE Department office, ENGR 201, to be signed.
-Students take the signed form to the Payment and Disbursement Office (Admin 101) and pay the $50 fee.
+Upon receiving notification of your approval from the MBE Department, students must fill out a Credit for Prior Learning form.
+Students confirm their registration for the Challenge Exam by bringing the Credit for Prior Learning form and a check for $50 (payable to the MBE Department) to the MBE Department office, ENGR 201.

 Students must bring the Credit for Prior Learning form including verification of fee payment to the exam.
 The MBE Department will keep the form until the exam is graded.